Skip to content

 • Are seeking a noticeable improvement in arm definition and contour.

-• Are non-smokers or willing to stop smoking well in advance of surgery to support optimal healing.
+• Are non-smokers or willing to stop smoking well in advance of surgery to support healing.

 • Are in good overall health with realistic expectations about the outcome, including the resulting scar along the inner arm.